datacarpentry/astronomy-python/_episodes/06-photo.md

 The result is a `Polygon` object , which provides `contains_points`, which figures out which points are inside the polygon.

-When we encounter a new object, its good to create a toy example to test that it does what you think it does.
-Let’s create two points, one that we expect to be inside the polygon and one that we expect to be outside the polygon and check that we get the results we expect from contains_points.
+When we encounter a new object, it is good to create a toy example to test that it does what we think it does.
+We will create two points, one that we expect to be inside the polygon and one that we expect to be outside the polygon, and check that we get the results we expect from `contains_points`.

 ~~~
 test_points = [(0.4, 20),